 Natural resources are key to economic growth.
 How the world’s resources are used, renewed, managed and maintained impacts on economic and societal wellbeing.
 The Great Barrier Reef, one of the world’s natural wonders spanning an area of 344,000 kms off the coast of Queensland, Australia was recently valued at AUD$56 Billion.
 The natural resource wonder that is the Great Barrier Reef, exists alongside Australia’s development and use of other natural resources in the mining and agricultural sectors.
 Challenges affecting one sector affect others, while technological innovations in one sector may have unexpected positive effects on another.
 The aim of this MIT Innovation & Entrepreneurship Bootcamp is to innovate and develop technological-enabled innovations to solve challenges in the environment, agricultural and mining sectors.

-The Trek is an optional two to three day trip to the Great Barrier Reef and potentially agriculture and mining sites before the MIT Innovation & Entrepreneurship Bootcamp officially begins on February 8.
-The trek will allow participants to understand sustainability in the context of sectors important to Queensland State's future.
-We will confirm the trek if there is enough interest from confirmed Bootcampers.
+The Trek is an optional three day, three night trip to the Great Barrier Reef and potentially agriculture and mining sites before the MIT Innovation & Entrepreneurship Bootcamp officially begins on February 10.
+The Trek will allow participants to understand sustainability in the context of sectors important to Queensland State's future.

-We estimate the trek will cost AUD 1200-1500, including flights to/from Brisbane, local transportation, accommodation (single and double occupancy), and food.
-We are unable to provide scholarships towards trek fees.
+The trek will cost USD $2000, this includes flights to/from Brisbane, local transportation, shared accommodation, and food.
+We are unable to provide scholarships towards Trek fees.

 The team at MIT Bootcamps selects the best applicants from all over the world to create a cohort of innovators with the potential to change the world.
 The application process consists of three rounds:

 Submit a 60-second video or 3-slide deck introducing yourself so we can get to know you better